 1931 – Gordon Hodgson bagged his 32nd League goal of the season as we drew 1-1 at Manchester City.
 This created a new club record, surpassing Sam Raybould’s 31 goals in 1902/03.
 Hodgson went on to score 36 in total during that campaign.

-1998 - Our most recent game on this day brought a 2-1 home Premiership victory over Bolton Wanderers, with Paul Ince heading us level after Alan Thompson’s sensational 30-yard strike.
+1998 – We secured a 2-1 home Premiership victory over Bolton Wanderers, with Paul Ince heading us level after Alan Thompson’s sensational 30-yard strike.
 Michael Owen struck the winner while Mark Kennedy played his 21st and last reds game.

 Heading towards the Palace